exanauts/ExaPF.jl/README.md

 | | [![][codecov-stable-img]][codecov-stable-url] | [![][codecov-latest-img]][codecov-latest-url]  |

 ExaPF is a HPC package implementing a vectorized modeler for power systems.
-It targets primarily GPU architectures, and provides a portable abstraction to model power system on upcoming HPC architectures.
+It targets primarily GPU architectures, and provides a portable abstraction to model power systems on upcoming HPC architectures.

 Its main features are:
 * **Portable approach:** All [expressions](https://exanauts.github.io/ExaPF.jl/dev/lib/formulations/#Constraints) (`PowerFlowBalance`, `CostFunction`, `PowerGenerationBounds`, ...) are evaluated fully on the GPU, without data transfers to the host.